jim1982ha/gesture-vision-plugin-gesture-studio/README.md

     -   Position yourself and perform the gesture.
     -   Click **"Record Sample"**.
 A short countdown will begin, after which a snapshot is taken.
     -   Repeat until you have recorded the required number of samples.
 Thumbnails will appear as you go.
-    -   Once all samples are recorded, the main button will change to **"Analyze & Generate"**.
+    -   Once all samples are recorded, the main button will change to **"Generate"**.
 Click it.
 5.  **Step 3: Test & Refine**
     -   The Studio will display the generated code and a summary of the extracted features.
     -   Perform your gesture in the live video feed.
 A status display will show the real-time recognition confidence.